aldinberi/nent/README.md

 The API for listing all of the restaurants is located at the route `/restaurant` with the usage of the GET method.
 By sending query parameters that request the restaurants can be filtered by name, address, opening hours, closing hours, and days.
 Sorting is done on the field rating and price level in a manager descending by default and ascending by additional parameter.
 All data being sent as query parameters are being validated API for the right type and contents.

+#### Endpoint for updating restaurants

+The API for updating a single restaurant is located at the route `/restaurant/:id` with the usage of PUT method.
+One requirement to be able to post is for the request to have in the header a JWT token with a specific signature.
+This JWT token is generated when a user logs in using the route `/user/login`.
+This has been added because in the real world we wouldn't let anyone be able to post restaurants on the systems but rather only specific individuals.
+All data being send in the body of the PUT request as well the provided id is being validated by the API for the right type and contents.
+One example is that it's not allowed to post a restaurant with a name that already exists in the database.

 #### Testing

 The testing framework used for the creation of the tests is [Jest](https://nodejs.org/en/).
 In total 55 tests have been created which are checking various validation on body and query parameters and the functionalities of the APIs.
 Continuous integration has been implemented using Travis CI in such a way that every time something is committed on the main branch Travis CI builds the project and runs the included tests.
 If all pass Travis deploys the project on Heroku otherwise it sends a mail saying not all tests passed and nothing is deployed.